ABOUT ACCELERATE UCONN

-- develop new ways to communicate the value of your product or technology
+- Develop new ways to communicate the value of your product or technology

-- understand the structure of the market you are entering
+- Understand the structure of the market you are entering

-- develop strategies for generating demand for your product or technology
+- Develop strategies for generating demand for your product or technology

 Teams will receive:

-- coaching from industry experts and access to next step resources
+- Individual team coaching from industry experts

-- help to identify team members
+- Help to identify team members